Covid 19 coronavirus: Jacinda Ardern, Government ministers and public sectors bosses take pay cut

-Ardern said the six month, 20 per cent pay cuts would apply to all Government ministers and public sector chief executives.
+Ardern said the six month, 20 per cent pay cuts would apply to all Government ministers and to 34 Government department chief executives.

+This included Dr Ashley Bloomfield, the director-general of Health, who earned $528,000 in the year to June 2019, and so could be in line for an about $52,800 pay cut right at the time he's never been busier.

+The 34 Government department heads were paid an average $478,000 in the last financial year and so would be in line for an average $47,800 reduction, resulting in about $1.6 million in savings.

-It was about showing leadership and reflecting what was also happening in the private sector, she said.
+Ardern said it was about showing leadership and reflecting what was also happening in the private sector.

 "If there was ever a time to close the gap between different positions, it's now."